-

 National Council on Disability (NCD)

-Americans with Disabilities Act protects individuals with disabilities from discrimination in numerous areas of public life including schools, employment, transportation and private places that are open to the general public.
+Americans with Disabilities Act protects individuals with disabilities from discrimination in many areas of public life including schools and private places that are open to the public.
 It ensures equal access and opportunities in employment, state and local government services, public accommodations, telecommunication and transportation for individuals with disabilities.
-Under ADA, disabilities include both physical and mental conditions.
+Under the ADA, disabilities include both physical and mental conditions and ensure rights for inclusion in general education. -

 NCLB requires that all students including students with disabilities be included in statewide testing to measure students' annual progress with hopes of improving educational outcomes.
 Testing accommodations are given to students with disabilities and schools are held accountable for students’ academic performance through statewide testing.
 It increased educational funding to schools so they are equipped to help students with disabilities reach high expectations and meet standards set statewide.